Key moments in Trump indictment: Showing off classified material, storing documents in a bathroom

 When a grand jury in May 2022 issued a subpoena for classified records at Mar-a-Lago, Trump sought to defy the order, telling his attorneys, “I don’t want anybody looking through my boxes,” according to notes from a lawyer detailed in the indictment.
 The former president asked his attorneys if it would be better “if we just told them we don’t have anything here,” according to the lawyer’s recollection.

-DIRECTING LAWYER TO ‘PLUCK IT OUT’
+DIRECTING LAWYERS TO ‘PLUCK IT OUT’

 One of Trump’s lawyers in June 2022 identified 38 documents with “classified” markings and put them in a folder, which he sealed with duct tape.
 He then went to see Trump, who asked the attorney: “Did you find anything?
 Is it bad? … Is it good?”